DigitalPublishingToolkit/TOD31MEDIADONOTEXIST/md/03chapter2.md

 and responsibility.
 We cannot be responsible for something that has already been determined, but only for what is as yet undecided, where our actions can sway the outcome.
-Responsibility prevails in the *exaiphnes:* only in the non-determined space where I enjoy a margin of freedom can I be accountable.
+Responsibility prevails in the *exaiphnes*: only in the non-determined space where I enjoy a margin of freedom can I be accountable.

 From the ethical point of view, the key question is: precisely what